 3. Your notice:

-• Must be addressed to the landlord/property manager or the tenant; and
+• Must be addressed to the affordable housing provider/property manager or the tenant; and

 • Must state the repairs or corrections that need to be made

 OHA will contact you and the other party to determine if any actions have been taken to resolve the problems.
-If OHA determines the complaint involves HQS deficiencies, a Complaint Inspection may be scheduled.
-OHA has the right to refuse to conduct a Complaint Inspection.
+If OHA determines the complaint involves HQS deficiencies, a Special Inspection may be scheduled.
+OHA has the right to refuse to conduct a Special Inspection.

-If there is an emergency where utilities have been disconnected by PG&E, or fire occurs and the unit is uninhabitable, please call
+If there is an emergency where utilities have been disconnected by PG&E, or fire occurs and the property is uninhabitable, please call (510) 587-2100 immediately.